Table of Contents

 Binding DTS GT200 with Taranis Q X7 transmitter

 Now, you can plug the battery while you hold down the receiver’s F/S button.
-Successful binding will be confirmed by solid green light.
+Successful binding will be confirmed by a solid green light.

 Critical BetaFlight settings